rifaterdemsahin/SonarQube/8_Packing/2_scripts/generator/0_setup.md

 4. Summary Talking Head (45 seconds)

-## Guide Configuration
+## Marp Configuration
-Each shot markdown file will use the following Marp configuration:
+- Each shot markdown file will use the following Marp configuration:

-## Scene Topics
-- Take them from the file called scene-topics
-- Structure the file names around it
+ Eachshot should have ots own style of marp the video and learning objectives should be on the riight bottom

 ## Estimation time